5 Inquiry

 That argument, the one to the conclusion that one should not inquire into what one already believes, seems pretty simple.
 Assume one believes that p and is inquiring into the question p?.
 Our theory is that beliefs are appropriate starting points for inquiry, so it looks like this one should end pretty quickly.
 One can just argue p, therefore p, and close the inquiry.
 If the inquiry stays open longer than that, one is doing it wrong.

-And this looks like a pretty strong argument for a conclusion that a number of people have reached via different routes.2.
+This looks like a pretty strong argument for a conclusion that a number of people have reached via different routes.2.

-2 These quotes were compiled by Elise Woodard (2020).
+2 These quotes were compiled by Elise Woodard (2024).

 If one knows the answer to some question at some time then one ought not to be investigating that question, or inquiring into it further … at that time.
-(Friedman 2017, 131)
+(Friedman, 2017: 131)

 Any such cases [of believing while inquiring] involve peculiarities (such as irrationality or fragmentation).
-(McGrath 2021 ,482n37)
+(McGrath, 2021 ,482n37)

 So how could that argument fail?
 It could fail if there are reasons for adopting constraints on an inquiry.
 If there are reasons to not use all the tools at our disposal, there could be cases where an inquiry into p gets started, and we have reasons not to just say p, therefore p.
 At the highest possible level of abstraction, this doesn’t sound very likely.
 It seems at first like there should be something like a principle of total evidence for inquiry, saying that you can use whatever tools, whatever evidence, you have to hand.
 Such a principle, however, turns out to be false.

 To warm up to this, consider an analogy to legal inquiries.
 There we are all familiar with the idea that some evidence might be inadmissible in some inquiries.
 Now the reasons for this are typically not epistemic.
 It’s rather that we think the system as a whole will be more just if some kinds of evidence are excluded from some inquiries.
-And that looks a bit different to the situation where an individual inquirer is just trying to find what’s true.
+That looks a bit different to the situation where an individual inquirer is just trying to find what’s true.
 But we’ll see that the analogy here is not quite as bad as it first looks.

 In the rest of this section, I’ll go over six kinds of cases where one can sensibly inquire into what one already knows.
 I don’t think any of these examples constitute knock-down proofs of the possibility of rational inquiry into what one knows, and for reasons I’ll get to later in the chapter, I don’t really need them to.
 It is helpful to see the range of cases where inquiry into what one knows is useful.